ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 The discussion there is about how humans _choose to reason_ about electrons in an electric circuit, versus how electrons _actually_ behave.

-The key point being that electron behavior is actually so complicated, involving complex interactions between quantum probabilities, electromagnetic repulsion, and electric fields, that human brains are piteously underpowered to calculate what's going on.
+The key point being that electron behavior is actually so complicated, involving complex interactions between quantum probabilities, electromagnetic interactions, and macroscopic electric fields, that human brains are piteously underpowered to calculate what's going on in an individual atom.

-The net result, though, is that we model the __aggregate__ behavior of all the electrons in the circuit, versus modelling __each and every__ electron.
+The net result, though, is that we model the __aggregate__ behavior of all the electrons in the circuit, instead of modelling __each and every__ electron.
 And that statistical model works amazingly well in a wide variety of circumstances.

 Imagine an alien race with the cognitive faculties to calculate individual electron trajectories.
 Would those aliens fall back to the same abstraction?
-Or would they simply continue, as Von Neumann did, do do the calculations the hard way?
+Or would they simply continue, as Von Neumann did, to do the calculations the hard way?

   [Brian Skinner]: http://www.ribbonfarm.com/author/brian/
   [ribbonfarm]: http://www.ribbonfarm.com/2015/10/29/quasiparticles-and-the-miracle-of-emergence/

 ## NASA's Voyager: Legacy Code Like You've Never Seen